FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/safety.rst

 .. centered:: Figure 7.9-1 Robot limit

-Power detection (Only used in QNX systems)
+Power detection (Only used in QX systems)
 ---------------------------------------------

 Click "Initial" -> "Safety" in the menu bar, and then click the "Power detection" submenu to enter the configuration interface.